UBCMath/pl-ubc-experiments/questions/Rotational-2/solutions.md

 # Cans of Pineapples

-Two cans of pineapples,
-one empty and one unopened,
-sit beside each other on a table next to a slope.
-James knocks them both over,
-and the two cans roll down the slope at the same time.
+A solid wooden cylinder
+and a metal cylindrical shell
+roll down a slope.
+They both have the same mass.

 Which can reaches the bottom of the slope first?

-If the cans roll a distance of $d$, and the slope forms an angle of $\theta$ with the ground, find the speed of both cans the moment they reach the bottom of the slope, assuming no work is done by friction.
+If the cylinders roll a distance of ${{params.d}} \; \textrm{cm}$, and the slope forms an angle of ${{params.theta}}^\circ$ with the ground, find the speed of both cylinders the moment they reach the bottom of the slope, assuming no work is done by friction.

 ## Reaching the Bottom

-We can approximate the unopened can as a solid cylinder, and the empty one as a hollow one.

 We know **the solid cylinder will reach the bottom first**, since a solid cylinder has less mass distributed around the rim